baumgach/tue-slurm-helloworld/instructions/virtual-env-workflow.md

 We can install packages using `conda install` or `pip install`. `conda install` works for some stuff `pip install` doesn't and vice versa.
 Writing this tutorial I had a smoother experience with `pip`.

-So mimicking the dependencies in our `deeplearning.def` from the Singularity tutorial:
+So in order to install our dependencies we can use:

 ````
 pip install numpy torch ipdb